How do I calculate the amount of my loan?

 Now, to calculate the amount to borrow and determine the overall budget, it is necessary to take into account all the costs related to your property project.

-These costs can be multiple and of different natures: purchase or construction price, price of the land, price of possible renovations, without forgetting ancillary costs such as notary fees, mortgage fees, insurance, etc.
+These costs can be many and varied: the purchase or construction price, the price of the land, the cost of any renovations, not forgetting ancillary costs such as notary fees, mortgage fees, insurance, and so on.

 The amount of your personal contribution (e.g. proceeds from the sale of another property or savings) will be subtracted from this amount